DanHefrman/test/Resource-Hub-Mark_II/experimental/Overflow/articles-to-base-topics-off-of/very-general/Node.js Garbage Collection Explained.md

        printf("Company name = %s\n", name );
        printf("Description: %s\n", description );

        free(description);
     }

 In **manual memory management**, it is the responsibility of the developer to free up the unused memory portions.
 Managing your memory this way can introduce several major bugs to your applications:

-*   **Memory leaks** when the used memory space is never freed up.
+-   **Memory leaks** when the used memory space is never freed up.
-*   **Wild/dangling pointers** appear when an object is deleted, but the pointer is reused.
+-   **Wild/dangling pointers** appear when an object is deleted, but the pointer is reused.
 Serious security issues can be introduced when other data structures are overwritten or sensitive information is read.

-**Luckily for you, Node.js comes with a garbage collector, and you don't need to manually manage memory allocation.**
+**Luckily for you, Node.js comes with a garbage collector, and you don’t need to manually manage memory allocation.**

 The Concept of the Garbage Collector
 ------------------------------------

 Garbage collection is a way of managing application memory automatically.
-The job of the garbage collector _(GC)_ is to reclaim memory occupied by unused objects _(garbage)_.
+The job of the garbage collector *(GC)* is to reclaim memory occupied by unused objects *(garbage)*.
 It was first used in LISP in 1959, invented by John McCarthy.

 The way how the GC knows that objects are no longer in use is that no other object has references to them.